shirinshaik/Shirin-Sultana-Shaik/README.md

 💬 Ask me about Data📊, latest tech trends📈, and let's chat about how insightful and mysterious data is! 👀

-🌱 I’m currently diving deep into the world of Healthcare Data as I seek out to be an investigator 🕵🏻‍♀️ in the field and make meaningful contributions.
+🌱 I’m currently diving deep into the world of Data Analysis as I seek out to be an investigator 🕵🏻‍♀️ in the field and make meaningful contributions.

 🤔 I’m looking for graduate level roles in Data Analytics, Business Analysis, and Project Management.